tijldeneut/dpapilab-ng/README.md

 The construct package is only needed for creddec.py & vaultdec.py (but not for ngcvaultdec.py)

+The DPAPI bulk of the work is done by DPAPICK3 (https://pypi.org/project/dpapick3/)

 Installing permanently:
 ``git clone https://github.com/tijldeneut/dpapilab-ng``
 ``cd dpapilab-ng``